Sinkhorn Distributionally Robust Optimization

-On the other hand, the current Wasserstein DRO framework is not without limitation.
-First, from the \emph{computational efficiency} perspective, the tractability of Wasserstein DRO is usually available only under somewhat stringent conditions on the loss function, as its dual formulation involves a subproblem that requires the global supremum of some regularized loss function over the sample space.
-In particular, for 1-Wasserstein DRO, a convex reformulation is only known when the loss function can be expressed as a pointwise maximum of finitely many concave functions~\cite{Mohajerin18} and efficient first-order algorithm is proposed only for special loss functions such as logistic loss \citep{li2019first}; and for 2-Wasserstein DRO, efficient first-order algorithms have been developed only for smooth loss functions and sufficiently small radius (or equivalently, sufficiently large Lagrangian multiplier) so that the involved subproblem becomes strongly convex \citep{sinha2018certifiable,blanchet2021optimal,li2021natural,chen2021natural}.
-Second, from the \emph{modeling} perspective, for data-driven Wasserstein DRO in which the nominal distribution is finitely supported (usually the empirical distribution), the worst-case distribution is shown to be a discrete distribution~\cite{gao2016distributionally}, despite that the underlying true distribution in many practical applications may well be continuous.
-This raises the concern of whether Wasserstein DRO hedges the right family of distribution and whether it causes potentially over-conservative performance.
+However, the current Wasserstein DRO framework has its limitations.
+First, \Jie{ the computational efficiency of Wasserstein DRO is achieved under somewhat stringent conditions, as its dual formulation involves a subproblem that requires the global supremum of some regularized loss function over the sample space.
+Let $\min_{\theta\in\Theta}\max_{\bP\in\frakM}~\bE_{z\sim \bP}[f_{\theta}(z)]$ denote a typical Wasserstein DRO formulation, where the loss function $f_{\theta}(z)$ is convex in $\theta$ belonging to a closed and convex feasible region $\Theta$, and the ambiguity set $\frakM$ is centered around a nominal distribution $\hP$ and contains distributions supported on a space $\cZ$.
+Table~\ref{Tab:compare:DRO} summarizes the known cases where solving Wasserstein DRO is computationally efficient. } One general approach to solving it is to use a finite and discrete grid of scenarios to approximate the entire sample space.
+This involves solving the formulation restricted to the approximated sample space \citep{pflug2007ambiguity, chen2021decomposition, liu2021discrete}, but suffers from the curse of dimensionality.
+Simplified convex reformulations are known when the loss function can be expressed as a pointwise maximum of finitely many concave functions \citep{esfahani2018data, gao2016distributionally, shafieezadeh2023new}, or when the loss is the generalized linear model \citep{Shafieezadeh15, yu2022fast, selvi2022wasserstein, shafieezadeh2023new}.
+In addition, efficient first-order algorithms have been developed for Wasserstein DRO with strongly convex transport cost, smooth loss functions, and sufficiently small radius (or equivalently, sufficiently large Lagrangian multiplier) so that the involved subproblem becomes strongly convex \citep{sinha2018certifiable, blanchet2021optimal}.
+However, beyond these conditions on the loss function and the transport cost, solving Wasserstein DRO becomes a computationally challenging task.
+Second, from a \emph{modeling} perspective, in data-driven Wasserstein DRO, where the nominal distribution is finitely supported (usually the empirical distribution), the worst-case distribution is shown to be a discrete distribution \cite{gao2016distributionally} (which is unique when the regularized loss function has a unique maximizer).
+This is the case even though the underlying true distribution in many practical applications may be continuous.
+Consequently, concerns arise regarding whether Wasserstein DRO hedges the right family of distributions and whether it induces overly conservative solutions.